MrArna/understandAPI/README.md

 All the tests were made automated by using JUnit.
 In particular these test were used to ensure the correct behavior of the service and entities classes.
 To evaluate the service classes two UDBs extracted by the a two simple fake applications were used.
 They are located in the resources folder under the test.

 #### Other test
 Another test, in order to validate the overall application, was made running it over a project retrieved from [OpenHub](https://www.openhub.net).
 The following application, a game developed in Java, was evaluated in two consecutive versions: [Marauroa](https://www.openhub.net/p/marauroa).
 The corresponding UDB files are located in the resources folder under "main.java".
 The UDB files for this project can be found in the root of the repository.
 This test showed the complexity of some operation, like closure and difference by isomorphism, since how the are implemented in *JGrapht* library -in particular for what concern isomorphism- makes the problem to find the isomorphic graph in a huge graph a NP-complete problem, hence takes a lot of time to compute the isomorphism given two huge problem.
-My suggestion is to test the isomorphism functionalities to significant smaller project, in term of graph dimension.
+My suggestion is to test the isomorphism functionalities to significant smaller project, in term of graph dimension, one example are the two Tutorial.udb files in the root folder.

 #Acknowledgments
 ---------------